 Dry eye treatment can now be targeted to address the underlying cause of the problem.
 Some patients suffer from a lack of tear production, others from excessive evaporation of their tears.
 Most suffer from a combination of both problems.
 After a comprehensive examination using the advanced diagnostic tools provided by the Keratograph 5M, osmolarity tests, etc, your doctor can more accurately assess the precise cause and severity of your dry eye.
 Using this detailed information, they can recommend the best course of treatment to address your specific problem.

 Keratograph® 5M has a high-resolution colour camera and is equipped with intelligent software to analyze the collected data and document the findings.
 It can also compare the results and show the success of the dry eye treatment.
 With help of the Keratograph® 5M your eye doctor in North York, ON can find the root cause of your dry eye disease and can suggest the best treatment plan.

 For patients with more severe dry eye, scleral contact lenses can be life-changing.
 By providing a physical barrier that holds a layer of tears in place and prevents evaporation, scleral lenses can provide comfort like nothing else.
 Using advanced technology we can design scleral contact lenses to provide clear and comfortable vision for dry eye pateints.

 Wellness exam & general screening with the Keratograph 5M

 Early detection is important for preserving your eyesight.
 Many eye disorders that lead to discomfort and reduced vision are easily treatable if diagnosed early.
-Regular eye wellness exams are recommended by our Toronto eye care professionals.
-The dry eye screening with the OCULUS Keratograph 5M is quick and easy.
+Regular eye wellness exams are recommended by our eye care professionals in North York, Ontario.
+The dry eye screening with the Keratograph is quick and easy.